manyi8634/manyi-design/docs/blog/render-times.en-US.md

 In most cases, invalid rendering is not as dramatic as an un-optimized loop.
 However, in some scenarios such as large forms, tables, and lists, due to the large number of sub components, the performance impact of invalid rendering overlays is also terrible.

-For example, in antd v4, in order to improve Table hover highlighting experience of `rowSpan`, we added an event listener for `tr`, and added an additional `className` for the selected row in `td` to support multiple row highlighting capability.
+For example, in manyid v4, in order to improve Table hover highlighting experience of `rowSpan`, we added an event listener for `tr`, and added an additional `className` for the selected row in `td` to support multiple row highlighting capability.
 However, because `td` consumes `hoverStartRow` and `hoverEndRow` data in the context, non-related rows will [re-render](https://github.com/ant-design/ant-design/issues/33342) due to changes of `hoverStartRow` and `hoverEndRow`.

 Problems like this are repeated in heavy components, so we need some helper way to determine the number of renders.
 In the latest [`rc-table`](https://github.com/react-component/table), we encapsulate a [`useRenderTimes`](https://github.com/react-component/table/blob/ecf3fdb77523b370ee86e19164e95f00e65281a8/src/hooks/useRenderTimes.tsx) method.
 It will mark the monitored rendering times on React Dev Tools through React's `useDebugValue` in development mode: